kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 **Upgrade Note for v0.16.0**

-v0.16.0 has changed the default behavior of `$this->request()`. it detects all warnings and notices during the execution, and throws exceptions.
+v0.16.0 has changed the default behavior of `$this->request()`.
+It detects all warnings and notices during the execution, and throws exceptions.
 If you want to disable the checking, you must set `$strictRequestErrorCheck` false in your test case classes:

 ~~~php
 protected $strictRequestErrorCheck = false;